techworldwithmurali/devops-real-time-projects-bootcamp/Tools Installation Steps/Installation of SonarQube on Linux Server.md

 CREATE DATABASE sonarqube;

 -- Create a new user
-CREATE USER sonaruser WITH PASSWORD 'your_password';
+CREATE USER sonaruser WITH PASSWORD 'p7tl6P7Jnpvi3l5';

 -- Grant permissions
 GRANT ALL PRIVILEGES ON DATABASE sonarqube TO sonaruser;